-Entry summary declarations (ENS) will also be a requirement on imports to Great Britain from July 2022.
+Entry summary declarations (ENS) will also be a requirement on imports to Great Britain from the end of 2023.
 Known as S&S GB, you will be required to submit your relevant ENS each time you import AND export goods out of Great Britain.

 SSDs are a way of analysing the potential risk of goods that are being imported or exported.
 Goods need an ENS (Entry Summary Declaration) and EXS (Exit Summary Declaration).
 This information will go to the appropriate Import Control System (ICS).

 These declarations MUST be completed prior to arriving at the port.
 Submitting these documents will generate a reference number, which you will then need to use when you complete your GMR (Goods Movement Reference), what we call a Logistics Envelope or Port Pass.
 If you don’t have this completed prior to arrival at the port, you will NOT be permitted access.
 No pass, no travel!

 Currently, there are different declaration rules in place depending on the route you are using.
 Safety and Security Declarations require at least nineteen pieces of information from the Customs Declaration (C88) that the importer/exporter will submit.
 The haulier or the ferry company, however, is responsible for the submission of the SSD, depending on where you are going.

 If you are travelling with a ferry company that is taking responsibility for the submission of the SSD, you will need to input all of the information required into their online booking system and their ICS system.